Responding to 21st century imperatives in chemistry education

-Thomas Holme is a Morrill Professor in the Chemistry Department at Iowa State University.
-He received his PhD from Rice University in Texas and held postdoctoral positions at Hebrew University and the University of Pennsylvania.
+Dr. Thomas Holme is a Morrill Professor in the Chemistry Department at Iowa State University.
+He received his PhD from Rice University, and held postdoctoral positions at Hebrew the University and the University of Pennsylvania.
 He was a Fulbright Scholar at the University of Zambia.
 He served as the Director of the ACS Examinations Institute from 2002-2015 and received the Pimentel Award for chemical education from the ACS in 2017.
-He has been chosen as the 9th Editor in Chief of the Journal of Chemical Education, assuming the role in January of 2020.
+He has been chosen as the 9th Editor in Chief of the Journal of Chemical Education since January 2020.
 His research interests in chemistry education encompass assessment, the development of technology tools for student learning and assessment and the development of curricular tools to add context-based content and systems thinking in General Chemistry courses.

-Hannah Sevian completed her Ph.D. in 1992 in theoretical chemistry, and subsequently conducted postdoctoral study in theoretical polymer chemistry.
-After teaching high school chemistry and physics for 7 years in the Boston area in the United States, and then more postdoctoral research in experimental materials science, she joined the faculty at the University of Massachusetts Boston, where she has been since 2001, except for a two-year interlude (2009-11) as a program officer at the US National Science Foundation.
-Her research focuses on how students develop chemical thinking across the decade from secondary to tertiary chemistry, how a focus on green chemistry influences students’ learning of chemistry, how scientists and teachers develop responsive classroom assessment practices that promote students’ meaning making in chemistry, and how chemistry teachers lead from the classroom in peer-led professional development with other teachers.
-Her work has been published in educational journals including Chemistry Education Research and Practice, the Journal of Chemical Education, the International Journal of Science Education, and Cultural Studies of Science Education, and in the science education section of Science.
+Hannah Sevian is a professor of chemistry and associate provost of the University of Massachusetts Boston in the US, where she has been on the faculty since 2001.
+Her career also includes 7 years as a public high school chemistry and physics teacher in a Spanish bilingual program in the Boston area and 2 years serving as a program officer at the US National Science Foundation.
+Her doctoral and postdoctoral training was in theoretical chemical physics prior to becoming a high school teacher.
+Her research for the past two decades at UMass Boston has focused on chemistry learning that is proactively inclusive, recognizes and builds on students’ cultural wealth and knowledge, and creates opportunities for learning so that students take an active role in connecting school to their lived worlds.
+She studies how students develop chemical thinking across the decade from secondary to tertiary chemistry, how a focus on green chemistry influences students’ learning of chemistry, and how scientists and teachers develop responsive classroom assessment practices that promote students’ meaning making in chemistry.
+Her research has been published in chemistry, chemistry education, and science education journals.
 The awards she treasures most are the Boston Higher Education Partnership Service Award and the UMass President’s Award for Public Service, both in recognition of her commitment to the quality of public science education and access to higher education for students in Boston.

 |Professor Ron Blonder||Weizmann Institute|